Joe-Bresee/gophercises/README.md

 # Gophercises by [Joe Bresee]

 A collection of Go (Golang) mini-projects and exercises based on the [Gophercises](https://gophercises.com/) course by Jon Calhoun.
 These exercises are designed to help developers build practical Go programming skills by working through real-world examples.
+Please note some code/packages is provided through this course - but for my learning, these projects are largely written by me to satisfy the requirements of the course.

 ---